sysujjlab/sysujjlab.github.io/content/authors/Former students under guidance/_index.md

 1. Jiayi Yan, enrolled in 2019, is a direct Ph.D. student at The Chinese University of Hong Kong now.

-2. Xuan Shu, enrolled in 2019, is a direct Ph.D. student at Tsinghua University now.
+2. Xuanshen Shu, enrolled in 2019, is a direct Ph.D. student at Tsinghua University now.

 3. Huan Wu, enrolled in 2019, obtained a master's degree from Nanyang Technological University.